-To many this meant sugar and bitters, as the alcohol back then was still made without government regulations and could be hard to swallow, literally, without a little help.
+To many this meant sugar and bitters, as the alcohol back then was still made without government regulations and could be hard to swallow, literally, without a bit of help.

-Over the years the recipe got, well, muddled.
-Some people were literally muddling fruit like oranges and cherries into their Old Fashioneds, while others were opting for the simple classic expressed flamed orange peel overtop.
+Over the years, the recipe got, well, muddled.
+Some people were literally muddling fruit-like oranges and cherries into their Old Fashioneds, while others opted for the simple classic expressed flamed orange peel overtop.

 How to make a basic muddled Old Fashioned?